IIED at the COP18 UN climate summit

 Date: 4 December 2012

-The 2nd Annual Climate Communications Day will examine how to use new approaches to communicate climate change to both new and existing audiences.
-The free event is hosted by Internews’ Earth Journalism Network and the International Institute for Environment and Development (IIED).
-To attend, please register online.
+The 2nd Annual Climate Communications Day examed new approaches to communicating climate change to both new and existing audiences.
+The free event was co-hosted by Internews’ Earth Journalism Network and the International Institute for Environment and Development (IIED).

 - Findings from Climate Asia – Asia’s largest ever public survey on public understandings of climate change.